ShoumilSarkar/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 3: Trying Some Commands

 After logging in, there are a multitude of Linux commands that an be used.
+Here are some important ones.

 >`pwd` Prints the working directory